j. Madison Rink, Art & Geology

 Name of Person: j.
 Madison Rink

 “Mystical, magical, oddly transformational are words that come to mind when I think back to my first visit to Taos, New Mexico.
-The experience haunted me for many years as is true for many who are drawn to this area.
-Often, I liken the experience to being tossed into a rock tumbler and when the rock tumbling process is complete the rough exterior of the rock has been ground away by the long, tumultuous and tumbling and what has evolved and revealed is the naturally exquisite inner beauty of gems." jmr
+The experience haunted me for many years , as is true for many who are drawn to this area.
+Often, I liken the experience to being tossed into a rock tumbler.
+When the rock tumbling process is complete the rough exterior of the rock has been ground away by the long, tumultuous tumbling.
+What evolves and revealed is the naturally exquisite inner beauty of gems." jmr

 Artist Statment - YALE, Beinecke Library - Link provided below.